How many of us are there?

-Hackney Council is introducing a licensing scheme, which will cover ALL privately rented homes in Brownswood, Cazenove or Stoke Newington Ward.
-Your landlord should apply to licence for your address.
+Hackney Council also has a licensing scheme which covers ALL privately rented homes in Brownswood, Cazenove or Stoke Newington Ward.

 Does Hackney council have a Private Rented Sector (PRS) forum, where private renters can discuss ways to make private renting better?

 In the first quarter of 2017, Hackney consulted with private renters at a series of forum meetings and then, quite clear on what needs to change, launched the Better Renting campaign in July.
 The campaign includes